HL7/cqf-measures/pages/measure-conformance.md

 Snippet 3-29: Sample Risk Adjustment Variable from [EXMRiskAdjustment_FHIR2.cql](Library-library-risk-adjustment-FHIR2.html#cql-content)

 An example of risk adjustment can be found in the included [examples](Measure-measure-risk-adjustment-FHIR2.html); the relevant sections of the FHIR Measure (Snippet 3-28) and CQL (Snippet 3-29) have been included.

+### 3.5 HQMF Mapping

+HQMF is a normative HL7 V3 based standard that defines a header for classification and management of the quality measure, a document body that carries the content of the quality measure as well as important metadata.
+It standardizes a measure’s structure, metadata, definitions, and logic, the HQMF ensures measure consistency and unambiguous interpretation.
+The approach of representing electronic Clinical Quality Measures (eCQMs) using FHIR and specifically the FHIR Clinical Reasoning Module have generated code systems and value sets based on the FHIR R4 specification.

+Refer to the [ConceptMap Resources section](terminology.html#conceptmap-resources) under "Terminology" for the concept mapping of code systems and value sets between HL7 V3 to FHIR R4.